WebexSamples/webex-contact-center-api-samples/widget-sample-101/README.md

 - **Step 1:**

+**To Run the Sample:**

+- To use the Existing widget-store-sample.js on your localhost
 - Inside this project on your terminal type: `npm run dev`
 - this should run the app on your localhost:5000

 - **Step 2:**

+**To wire up the Widget to the Layout:**

 - Upload the **_widgetStoreSample.json_** file onto your Administration Portal **[WebexCC Portal - US](https://portal.wxcc-us1.cisco.com/portal/home.html#)**
   - _link above is referencing the US portal link please change if you are in different geo (us1, eu1, eu2, anz1)_
   - Note that Layouts are configured per Agent Team.
 - Log in to your agent and select the right Team to view the new layout.

 - **Step 3:**
   - The CAD variables used in this demo are specific to a different tenant than what you will have.
 You will have to modify the some if this information.
   - To learn more about CAD variables please refer to the links below

+**Additional Improvements:**

+- You can modify the widget as required.
+- To create a new compiled JS file, using `npm run build` which will create the new compiled JS under `build/bundle.js`
+- You may rename this file, host it on your server of choice, and use this as the widget `src` parameter in the layout.

 ## Useful Links